Conjugacy stability of parabolic subgroups of Artin-Tits groups of spherical type: The Property

-When $W_X$ is of type~$A$, $\Gamma_{Y_2}$ is a disconnected union of path graphs (possibly with a single vertex).
-There are two types of automorphisms in this case.
-First, the inversion of a connected component (flip), which can be realized through a conjugation by the longest element in the corresponding standard parabolic subgroup.
-Second, a permutation of the connected components with the same number of vertices; this also can be realized as a conjugation inside the symmetric group $\mathfrak S_{n+1}$.
+Suppose that $A_X$ is of type~$A_n$.
+The graph $\Gamma_{Y_1}$ is a disjoint union of path graphs (possibly with a single vertex) and the graph isomorphism $\psi$: $\Gamma_{Y_1}\longrightarrow \Gamma_{Y_2}$ can be realized conjugating first by a product of ribbons (as in the example of \autoref{Figura_ribbons}) and then by a product of the Garside elements of some irreducible components of~$A_{Y_2}$.

-Finally, suppose that $W_X$ has type $E_6$.
-The desired claim follows from the latter paragraph as soon as $Y_2$ is conjugated into a subset of $\{s_1,s_3,s_4,s_5,s_6\}$ (because this subset generates a standard parabolic subgroup of type $A_5$).
-Based on \cite[Table A.1]{GP}, conjugacy classes of subsets $Z$ of $X$ (``Coxeter classes") with no representative lying in $\{s_1,s_3,s_4,s_5,s_6\}$ are classified in Table \ref{Table2}.
-For each of them, Table \ref{Table2} gives a representative $Z\subset X$ and the type of $W_Z$ (first two columns); for each generator $\eta$ of the automorphism group of the graph~$\Gamma_Z$ (described as a permutation of $Z$), we provide an element~$v$ of~$W_X$ such that $z^{v}=\eta(z)$ for all $z\in Z$ (third and fourth columns).
-This completes the proof of Lemma \ref{L:MoreThanStar}. \end{proof}